chromaui/chromatic-docs/ci.md

 ## Next: See the recommended Chromatic workflow

 How tools work together affects your development speed.
-Learn the recommended Chromatic workflow that automates away the manual work for UI developers.
+Learn the recommended Chromatic workflow.

 <a class="btn primary round" href="/workflow">Read next chapter</a>